uktrade/py-node/README.md

 ./build-all.sh
 ```

-All output from the build commands is piped to `build.log` to keep stdout uncluttered, and the commands themselved are written to `cmd.log` for extra help debugging.
+All output from the build commands is piped to `build.log` to keep stdout uncluttered, and the commands themselved are written to `commands.log` for extra help debugging.

 ## Choices